Geometric modular flows in 2d CFT and beyond: Properties of the excited states

 Let us now consider the difference in the entanglement entropy \eqref{eq:FINITE_ENTROPY} between the excited states and the vacuum state, plotted in orange in the left panel of figure \ref{fig:entropy} as a function of $z$.

 According to eq.~\eqref{eq: EE Wong}, a future-directed perturbation ($z>0$) corresponds to $S_{\Psi}<S_{\Omega}$, and a past-directed perturbation ($z<0$) corresponds to $S_{\Psi}>S_{\Omega}$.
 Hence, the latter corresponds to a family of states more entangled than the vacuum.
 Further, we find a divergence in $\Delta S$ as $z\to z_{\min}$, corresponding to a perturbation of the flow in the proximity of the entangling surface and indicating an enhancement of the UV entanglement between the two Rindler wedges.
-That is, in the strict $z\to z_{\min}$ limit, the boost-like property at the origin is violated, with $\tilde{c}(\tilde{u})$ scaling as $-\frac{\tilde{u}}{3}$ instead of $-\tilde{u}$ near $\tilde{u}=0$.\footnote{ The factor of $3$ comes from the cubic critical point in $u(\tilde{u})$ when $z=1$, see eq.~\eqref{eq:stillBoost} in appendix \ref{app:pushforward}.
-One can construct examples with critical points of degree $>3$, leading to an even larger entanglement entropy.} By contrast, near $z\approx z_{\max}$, the perturbations of the modular flow are far from the entangling surface and the entanglement entropy remains finite.
+That is, at $z= z_{\min}$, the boost-like property at the origin is violated, with $\tilde{c}(\tilde{u})$ scaling as $-\frac{\tilde{u}}{3}$ instead of $-\tilde{u}$ near $\tilde{u}=0$.\footnote{ The factor of $3$ comes from the cubic critical point in $u(\tilde{u})$ when $z=1$, see eq.~\eqref{eq:stillBoost} in appendix \ref{app:pushforward}.
+One can construct examples with critical points of degree $>3$, leading to an even larger entanglement entropy.} By contrast, near $z\simeq z_{\max}$, the perturbations of the modular flow are far from the entangling surface and the entanglement entropy remains finite.

 The integrand in eq.~\eqref{eq:FINITE_ENTROPY} gives the vacuum-subtracted entropy density for the excited states.
-This is plotted in the right panel of figure \ref{fig:entropy} for $z=-0.92$, $-0.7$, $1$, and $2.2$.
+This is plotted in the right panel of figure \ref{fig:entropy} for $z=-0.9$, $-0.7$, $1$, and $2 $.
 For $z=0$, the corresponding state is the vacuum and hence the change in the entropy density vanishes everywhere.
-Compared with the energy density, the simpler profile of the entropy density exhibits a single lump.
-For $z<0$, the lump is everywhere positive yielding the increased entanglement entropy indicated by the orange curve in the left panel.
+Compared with the energy density, the entropy density has a simpler profile which exhibits a single lump.
+For $z<0$, the lump is everywhere positive, yielding the increased entanglement entropy indicated by the orange curve in the left panel.
+Further, the peak rises and move to the left to become a divergence at $\tilde{x}=0$ as $z\to z_{\min}$.
 Similarly, $z>0$ yields a negative lump to produce a decrease in the overall entanglement entropy.
+As shown in the figure, the profile is much broader in this case and the minimum is only loosely in the vicinity of the critical point $\tilde{x}\simeq 1.22$, even as $z \to z_{\max}$.